 When Does the Body Start Producing hCG?

 After implantation, the body begins releasing human chorionic gonadotropin (hCG), the hormone responsible for pregnancy detection.
 This hormone signals the body to stop menstruation and supports early pregnancy development.
-The role of hCG in pregnancy detection includes:
+The role of hCG in pregnancy detection includes:- hCG is what pregnancy tests detect to confirm pregnancy.

 - Blood tests can detect hCG earlier than home urine tests.